 At the request of everyone consulted for the mapping exercise, we have collectively created a volunteer network.
-The Volunteer Network meet quarterly to share good practices, challenges ensuring a transparent, coherent message throughout Monmouthshire.
-The network is currently fifty eight members strong, consisting of public sector and third sector partners.
-In order to progress the network we will continue to invite industry experts in when required.
-As part of the Volunteer Network we aim to implement a peer mentoring programme to further promote the sharing of best practice.
+The Volunteer Network meet quarterly to share good practices, challenges ensuring a transparent, coherent message throughout

 'I feel that the Volunteering Network is a fantastic way for the Co-ordinators to come together to share experience and ensure consistency of approach in the management of this valuable resource.
 In doing so, we are able to support the Co-ordinators with Professional advice on issues which they request i.e. Safe Recruitment / DBS.'